martin7jd/wps/README.md

 ## Introduction

 WP Shepherd allows you to download, install and develop multiple versions of WordPress.
 You can also set-up the default plugins you want to install with every download.
-WP Shepherd uses Codeigniter MVC and Twitter Bootstrap as it's foundation [sjlu](https://github.com/sjlu) It is intended that this application is used on localhost with mamp, wamp or xampp.
+WP Shepherd uses Codeigniter MVC and Twitter Bootstrap as it's foundation.
+See [sjlu](https://github.com/sjlu) It is intended that this application is used on localhost with mamp, wamp or xampp.